Nyota/Kokoi/README.md

 # Kokoi
- Kokoi is a simple and minimalist WordPress theme for portfolios.
+ Kokoi is a simple and minimalist WordPress theme that I coded for my portfolio.